 We welcome patrons with a disability or accessibility requirements and will support your attendance in any way we can.
 However, it’s worth remembering that this is a concert in a very remote area and while we’ll do everything we can, some of the disability facilities and surfaces you might see in an urban area might not be possible.
 We’ll do our best.

 You need to register to camp in the disability camping area and use the disability access gate to the concert seating area.
-Please read the information below before your register.
+Please read the information below before you register.
 Private information will be treated in accordance with the Privacy Act 1988.

 Access and Camping

-- Vehicles with a government-issued disability parking permit can camp in the disability camping area that is approximately 200m from the concert seating area.
+Vehicles with a government-issued disability parking permit can camp in the disability camping area that is approximately 200m from the concert seating area.

-- If camped in the disability camping area you will be issued with a Transit Permit to allow you to drop off passengers at the concert area disability access gate (south side of the stage) and return to park at your camp or the day parking area (no parking permitted at the drop off area).
+If camped in the disability camping area you will be issued with a Transit Permit to allow you to drop off passengers at the concert area disability access gate (south side of the stage) and return to park at your camp or the disability parking area (no parking permitted at the drop off area).
 If the driver has a disability permit for mobility reasons contact us and we’ll work out a solution.

-- Campers in the disability camping area are allowed one additional vehicle with friends or family (without a disability permit) to camp with them.
+Campers in the disability camping area are allowed one additional vehicle with friends or family (without a disability permit) to camp with them.

-- People with a disability in larger groups are welcome to camp with their friends in the general camping area however it could be up to 700m away from the concert seating area.
+People with a disability in larger groups are welcome to camp with their friends in the general camping area however it could be up to 700m away from the concert seating area.
 If someone with a disability chooses not to camp in the disability area they will not be issued a TRANSIT PERMIT and WILL NOT BE PERMITTED to drive around the campground for any reason.
 Any disability permit holders with restricted mobility are encouraged to camp in the disability camping area.